FEATURED VETERAN

 Haddon Donald

-Haddon was born in the Wairarapa on March 20 1917 and did his high-schooling at Nelson College.
+Haddon Vivian Donald was born in the Wairarapa on March 20, 1917 and was educated at Nelson College and Wairarapa College.

 Arthur James